 - Apportion the amount for the damage among all of the co-owners as a common expense (article 1074.2 of the C.C.Q.);

-And if there is a party at fault/responsible
+And if there is a responsible party

 Regardless of whether or not the co-owner’s unit is damaged, the syndicate can claim from the co-owner his/her share of the damage amount, which is considered a common expense (article 1074.2 of the C.C.Q.):